-While the year that was 2020 immediately conjures words like “challenge”, “hardship”, and “crisis”, there are lessons to be learned that offer optimism, and important perspective as we embark on the futur As human beings we have a spirit that is capable of withstanding stress, we are learning how to adapt and adjust.
+While the past two years immediately conjures words like “challenge”, “hardship”, and “crisis”, there are lessons to be learned that offer optimism, and important perspective as we embark on the future.
+As human beings we have a spirit that is capable of withstanding stress, we are learning how to adapt and adjust.

 THE JAMAICA INDEPENDENCE CELEBRATION